KiritoLoveAsuna/WebApplicationSecurity/SQL Injection.md

 ```

 ###### UNION-based Payloads
+The injected UNION query has to include the same number of columns as the original query.
+The data types need to be compatible between each column.
 source code: $query = "SELECT * from customers WHERE name LIKE '".$_POST["search_input"]."%'";
 ```
 ' ORDER BY 1-- //